 Background Information:

-Wildfires in Texas have increased due to several contributing components.
-The main component is human influences on the environment such as recent urbanization and climate change.
+Wildfires in Texas have increased due to several contributing components, mainly, human influences on the environment, such as recent urbanization and climate change.
 In 2011, Texas suffered one of the worst wildfire seasons and droughts ever recorded in the history of the state.
-According to Texas emerging communities, 80 percent of wildfires are occurring within two miles of communities.
-With the recent development into these wildfire areas the risk of property loss and loss of life has increased.
+According to Texas Emerging Communities, 80 percent of wildfires are occurring within two miles of communities.
+With the recent development into these wildfire areas, the risk of property loss and loss of life has increased.
 In 2011, 31,453 wildfires burned 4 million acres and destroyed 2,947 homes (Texas Forest Service 2011).
 According to the Texas Forest Service, in April 2011, the state of Texas documented six of the 10 largest wildfires in the history of the state.
-With Bear Creek Fire recorded as the largest wildfire ever to burn in East Texas at 41,050 acres and the most acres burned in a single wildfire season at 4,011,709 acres (Texas Forest Service 2011).
-According to Texas state climatologist John Nielsen-Gammon, October 2010 through September 2011 was the driest twelve month period in Texas history.
+Bear Creek Fire recorded as the largest wildfire ever to burn in East Texas at 41,050 acres and the most acres burned in a single wildfire season at 4,011,709 acres (Texas Forest Service 2011).
+According to Texas state climatologist John Nielsen-Gammon, October 2010 through September 2011 was the driest twelve-month period in Texas history.

 The historical 2011 wildfire season and drought was preceded by an abnormally wet year in 2010.
-According to the National Oceanic Atmospheric Administration (NOAA), the winter of 2010 had low humidity and precipitation variations as a result of La Niña.
+According to the National Oceanic Atmospheric Administration (NOAA), the winter of 2010 had low humidity and precipitation variations as a result of a La Niña.
 La Niña refers to the periodic cooling of the ocean surface temperatures in central and east-central equatorial Pacific that occurs every three to five years (NOAA 2012).
 La Niña in the winter of 2010 brought drier than normal weather conditions across the Southeastern portion of the United States.
 The abnormally wet year in 2010 allowed for an increase in vegetation growth therefore an increase in fuel load.
 These factors followed by a drought contributed to the most severe wildfire season the state of Texas has ever recorded.

 Project Objectives:

-The project objective was to map vegetation type specific phenology as it related to wildfire fuel loads by acquiring mapped wildfire fuel types and fuel loads from the Stennis Space Center Texas Disasters project and the Langley Research Center Texas Water Resources project to provide a more synergistic analysis of wildfire risk in Texas.
+The project objective was to map the phenology of specific vegetation types as it related to wildfire fuel loads.
+Mapped wildfire fuel types and fuel loads were acquired from the NASA Stennis Space Center Texas Disasters project and NASA Langley Research Center Texas Water Resources project to provide a more synergistic analysis of wildfire risk in Texas.

 Study Area:

 The focus of the project was the entire state of Texas.
-The Texas is the second largest state in the Unites States.
-The state varies climatically and topographically.
-The northern part of Texas known as the panhandle is dry, barren and consists of mostly grasslands.
-The central part of the state known as the hill country is a transition from flat woods to grassland areas.
+Texas is the second largest state in the Unites States and it varies both climatically and topographically.
+The northern part of Texas, known as the panhandle, is dry, barren, and consists of mostly grasslands.
+The central part of the state, known as the hill country, is a transition from flat woods to grassland areas.
 The eastern part of Texas is the wettest region in Texas and is made up of pinewoods.
 The southern region of the state is dry and mountainous with interspersed desert regions.
 The western region of Texas is known for dry, hot weather and vegetation consisting of grasslands and shrubs.
 Due to the large size of Texas a smaller study area within Texas was selected.
-The Possum Kingdom Complex wildfire which consisted of six counties: Palo Pinto, Young, Stevens, Wise, Jack and Parker County was selected.
+The Possum Kingdom Complex wildfire, which consisted of six counties: Palo Pinto, Young, Stevens, Wise, Jack, and Parker County, was selected.
 The Possum Kingdom Complex wildfires burned 126,000 acres and destroyed 168 homes in this area during the historic 2011 wildfire season.

 Study Period: